 Build meaningful products,

-No unstructured discussions, only tangible and decisive work.
+No unstructured brainstorming, only tangible and decisive work.

 – Jake Knapp, Creator of Design Sprint